 Pro tip: Get an indoor and outdoor security camera.
 The latter will help you monitor anything suspicious around your home.
-Plus, you can quickly inform the police of a possible attempt.
-If a burger should ever successfully enter your house, an indoor security system can help track his movements.
+Plus, you can quickly inform the police of a possible burglary attempt.
+If an intruder successfully enters your house, an indoor security system can help track his movements.
 You can also get a wireless hidden camera clock from Neolavish installed in your bedroom or living room so you can capture footage without the criminal’s knowledge.

 #3 Maintain the appearance of your home

-An unkempt home may give burglars the impression your home is inhabited.
+Your home will look like easy prey if you keep it unkempt.
 So, keep your garden and your home’s exterior well-kept.
 Eliminate overgrown grass and worn-out outdoor ornaments.
-Aside from your house and garden’s physical appearance, you should also not let your mail clutter on your doorsteps.
+Aside from your house and garden’s physical appearance, you should clean mail clutter on your doorsteps.